clm21020/Diggable/README.md

 - [x] Create accounts
 - [x] Create sessions (log in)
-- [ ] Create listings for homes to sell/rent
-- [ ] View listings for homes to buy/rent
+- [ ] View a list of listings for homes to buy/rent
 - [ ] Search for listings by location (address/zip/city)
 - [ ] See search results on a map
+- [ ] Create listings for homes to sell/rent
 - [ ] Save/star listings to view later
 - [ ] View saved/starred listings
 - [ ] Hide listings from search results